seqeralabs/docs/multiqc_docs/core/getting_started/config.md

 large reports may show plots as grey boxes with a _"Show Plot"_ button.
 Clicking this will render the plot as normal and prevents the browser from trying to do everything at once.

 By default this behaviour kicks in when a plot has 50 samples or more.
-This can be customised by changing the `num_datasets_plot_limit` config option.
+This can be customized by changing the `num_datasets_plot_limit` config option.

 ### Flat / interactive plots